-We expect the typical article published in Affective Science will be an original empirical article.
+We expect the typical article published in Affective Science to be an original empirical article.
 Presubmission consultation with the Editors-in-Chief is required for Registered Reports, Methods Papers, Reviews, and Commentary/Opinions.

-Affective Science will use a single-blind review process with an option for authors to choose double-blind if they wish.
+Affective Science uses a single-blind review process with an option for authors to choose double-blind if they wish.